Jiachen-Mao/basic-machine-learning/README.md

 # Basic Machine Learning
-This repository contains the implementation of basic machine learning algorithms in Jupyter Notebook.
+This repository contains the implementation of basic machine learning algorithms with sample data sets in Jupyter Notebook.